Philly Bike Action!

 • Specify your address so they know you're their constituent.

-Councilmembers' web pages have public staff directories.
+Councilmembers have public staff directories.
 City email addresses generally follow the format: firstname.lastname@phila.gov.

 The Mayor also represents you!
 Fill out the mayor's correspondence form to make your voice heard.